ucdavis/endowmentreport/docs/cleanup.md

 ---

-If you have any questions, please email [Daniella Hanson](mailto:dahanson@ucdavis.edu)
+If you have any questions, please email [Daniella Hanson](mailto:dahanson@ucdavis.edu).